 Runhappy, an Eclipse champion sprinter and three-time G1-winning millionaire, will stand the 2019 season for $25,000.

-Other new farm stallion Mastery has also had impressive results as a covering sire.
+New farm stallion Mastery had impressive results as a covering sire.
 Through Nov.
 7, the 19 total mares sold carrying foals by him averaged nearly $300,000, including many six-figure mares at the Keeneland November sale.

 His top sale as a covering sire overall, was Drumette, the dam of G1 Breeders’ Cup Distaff winner Monomoy Girl, who brought $1.850 million at the Fasig-Tipton November Sale.
 Consigned by Gainesway, agent, she was purchased by Bridlewood Farm.